Entropy and Temperature in finite isolated quantum systems

-Motivated by the analysis of Ref.~\cite{Gurarie_Equivalence_AJoP2007}, we consider three choices for defining the entropy.
-In each case, we compare the resulting temperature obtained using Eq.\ \eqref{eq:entropy_temp} with the canonical temperature obtained directly form inverting Eq.\ \eqref{eq:canonical_energy}.
+Motivated by the analysis of Ref.~\cite{Gurarie_Equivalence_AJoP2007}, we consider four choices for defining the entropy.
+In each case, we compare the resulting temperature obtained using Eq.\ \eqref{eq:entropy_temp} with the canonical temperature obtained directly from inverting Eq.\ \eqref{eq:canonical_energy}.

-First, we consider an arbitrarily chosen but constant (energy-independent) window, as illustrated in Figure \ref{fig:dE_illustration}(top).
-This is the most obvious choice, but turns out to be far from optimal --- the resulting temperature deviates strongly at finite sizes from the canonical temperature.
+First, we consider counting eigenstates in an arbitrarily chosen but constant (energy-independent) width window, as illustrated in Figure \ref{fig:dE_illustration}(top).
+This is the most obvious choice but turns out to be far from optimal --- the resulting temperature deviates strongly at finite sizes from the canonical temperature.

 Second, noting that the leading correction to the large-size limit can be made to disappear by choosing $\dE\propto\sqrt{T_c^2C_c}$ \cite{Gurarie_Equivalence_AJoP2007}, we examine the result of using such an energy-dependent window width.
 (Here $C_c$ is the heat capacity.)
 Such an energy-dependent window is illustrated in Figure \ref{fig:dE_illustration}(bottom).
 We show that this choice works extremely well for the sizes of interest, modulo some caveats regarding the proportionality constant.